ScriptSmith/instamancer/README.md

   --logging               Level of logger
-                   [choices: "error", "none", "info", "debug"] [default: "none"] --logfile               Name of the log file      [default: "instamancer.log"]
+                   [choices: "error", "none", "info", "debug"] [default: "none"] --logfile               Name of the log file      [default: "instamancer.log"] --browser               Location of the browser.
+Defaults to the copy downloaded at installation

 Examples:
   instamancer hashtag instagood -d          Download all the available posts,